cah/udacity_data_visualisation_d3/README.md

 ###Feedback:
-Version One Feedback:
+1. Version One Feedback
   1. Chart Needs Title
   2. Needs title cleanup on x
   3. Needs title cleanup on y
   4. Weight on x axis is too busy
   5. Consider moving legend

-Version Two Feedback:
+2. Version Two Feedback
   1. Legend needs title
   2. Would be helpful to filter on handedness

-Version Two Feedback:
+3. Version Three Feedback
   1. No additional suggestions were received.
 Chart was clear.

 ###Resources:
 Data Visualisation and D3 course from Udacity (https://www.udacity.com)